Proof-Of-Humanity/poh-docs/policy.md

 ## Challenge Types

 In order to curate this registry, any user can challenge submissions in “Pending Registration” state that they deem non-compliant with the above-cited acceptance criteria.
 A user challenging a pending submission needs to specify a challenge type.
 A challenge can be rejected if the challenge type specified is incorrect.
+A challenge must be ruled as "Refuse to arbitrate" in the case that it is the result of a vouch from a human previously removed due to vouchallenging.

 The challenges types are the following: